dmckinnon/stereo/README.md

 Finally, [Peter Lindstrom improved on Kanatani's method](https://e-reports-ext.llnl.gov/pdf/384387.pdf) by designing a non-iterative quadratic solution that is faster than Hartley and Sturm, and more stable.
 Technically, it is iterative, but in two iterations it gets numerically close enough for reasonable precision and so Lindstrom just optimised two iterations into the one closed-form algorithm.
 I'll be honest - I don't really understand this algorithm yet.
 But I can code it, and that matters more.
 Can always learn the theory well later.
 It's based, again, on minimising the delta between the detected points and expected corresponding points, subject to the epipolar constraint.
 But this time, Lindstrom reworks this equation using [Lagrange Multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier) to show that we are projecting the detected points onto epipolar lines through the expected points, and from this we can create a quadratic that when solves gives the update that forms the delta to add to the detected points to get the expected points.
 If this doesn't make sense, that's fine - I don't get it either.

-# Disparity map
-Once we've triangulated every matching pair of points, we can create a disparity map.
-BAsically an image where each pixel is the depth gotta add more here woo
+# Point Cloud to Mesh
+Once we've triangulated every matching pair of points, we transform each of these into the frame of the first camera (or second; the point is we pick one and stick with it).
+This is our point cloud!
+We can render this in something like [MeshLab](http://www.meshlab.net/), which takes .txt files of points in the format

+Px Py Pz

+and so on.
+But then it's hard to see how well we captured the scene.
+So let's construct a mesh.